 How I Tested & Ranked the Best Free Parental Control Apps in 2022

 This was a lengthy process where I went through and downloaded over 30 free parental control apps on my phone, my children’s phones, and our home computer.
-Some of the apps I knew about from testing the premium apps, others I found online, and some were recommended by friends.

 I kept each one installed on the device for up to a week to see what kind of data it collects, the user interface, and whether or not my kids or I could bypass the restrictions.
 Here are some of the factors that I used to create my rankings: